German battleship Bismarck: Discovery by Robert Ballard

 Ballard noted that he found no evidence of the internal implosions that occur when a hull that is not fully flooded sinks.
 The surrounding water, which has much greater pressure than the air in the hull, would crush the ship.
 Instead, Ballard points out that the hull is in relatively good condition; he states simply that "Bismarck did not implode."
 This suggests that Bismarck's compartments were flooded when the ship sank, supporting the scuttling theory.
 Ballard added "we found a hull that appears whole and relatively undamaged by the descent and impact".
 They concluded that the direct cause of sinking was scuttling: sabotage of engine-room valves by her crew, as claimed by German survivors.

 The whole stern had broken away; as it was not near the main wreckage and has not yet been found, it can be assumed this did not occur on impact with the sea floor.
 The missing section came away roughly where the torpedo had hit, raising questions of possible structural failure.
 The stern area had also received several hits, increasing the torpedo damage.
 This, coupled with the fact the ship sank stern first and had no structural support to hold it in place, suggests the stern detached at the surface.
-In 1942 Prinz Eugen was also torpedoed in the stern, which collapsed.
-This prompted a strengthening of the stern structures on all German capital ships.
+While no one onboard Bismarck when it sank could confirm or deny that, Prinz Eugen's stern collapsed after it was similarly torpedoed in the stern in 1942.
+This prompted the Germans to strengthen the stern structures on all German capital ships.